conradakunga/Blog/_posts/2021-01-16-ui-fails-oracle-virtualbox-61.md

 **Fail.**

-Things that look like clickable hyperlinks should be clickable hyperlinks
+1. Things that look like clickable hyperlinks **should be clickable hyperlinks**.
+2. If you want to help the user, **then help the user**.
+There are options
+   - Make the hyperlinks clickable
+   - Add a button that when clicked, launches the website to the desired URL
+   - Add a button that when clicked, triggers the download process in the background, and then prompts the user to install when done.

 Happy hacking!